openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 - [ ] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined
 - [ ] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift/docs]
+- [ ] User-facing documentation is created in [OpenShift/docs]

 ## Open Questions [optional]

 ## Summary

-This document describes how `kubevirt` becomes a platform provider for Openshift. \
+This document describes how `kubevirt` becomes a platform provider for OpenShift. \
 `kubevirt` is a virtualization platform running as an extension of Kubernetes. \
- We want to enable few options to install Openshift on `kubevirt` that will meet \
+ We want to enable few options to install OpenShift on `kubevirt` that will meet \
  different requirements of different use-cases.

 ## Motivation

-- Achieve true multi-tenancy of Openshift were each tenant has dedicated control plane \
+- Achieve true multi-tenancy of OpenShift were each tenant has dedicated control plane \
  and have full control on its configuration.

 ### Goals

-- provide a way to install Openshift on kubevirt infrastructure using the installer - an IPI installation.
+- provide a way to install OpenShift on kubevirt infrastructure using the installer - an IPI installation.
 (1st day)
 - implementing a cluster-api provider to provide scaling and managing the cluster nodes (used by IPI, and useful for UPI, and also node management/fencing) (2nd day)